Biology and Life Sciences

 Cedarville University offers several degrees options in the biological sciences:

-Bachelor of Science in Biology - The B.S. in biology prepares students for graduate study in the biological sciences by including the course requirements prescribed by many of the leading graduate-level biology degree programs in the nation.
+Bachelor of Science in Biology – The BS in biology prepares students for graduate study in the biological sciences by including the course requirements prescribed by many of the leading graduate-level biology degree programs in the nation.
 This major enhances the student's depth of knowledge in biology and increases the breadth of exposure to chemistry, mathematics, and physics.

-Bachelor of Arts in Biology - provides general course background in the biological sciences.
+Bachelor of Arts in Biology – Provides general course background in the biological sciences.

-Bachelor of Science in Molecular Biology - will prepare you to work in the biotechnology field or to pursue graduate study in medicine, molecular biology, genetics, and related fields in the biological sciences.
+Bachelor of Science in Molecular Biology – Will prepare you to work in the biotechnology field or to pursue graduate study in medicine, molecular biology, genetics, and related fields in the biological sciences.
 Cedarville is one of only a few conservative Christian schools that offers a major in this rapidly growing field.

-Bachelor of Science in Environmental Science - aims to prepare graduates with a good foundation for entering vocations in ecology, conservation biology, ecosystem restoration, environmental education, and graduate study.
+Bachelor of Science in Environmental Science – Aims to prepare graduates with a good foundation for entering vocations in ecology, conservation biology, ecosystem restoration, environmental education, and graduate study.

-Bachelor of Arts in Integrated Life Science Education - prepares you to teach biology in grades 7-12.
+Bachelor of Arts in Integrated Life Science Education – Prepares you to teach biology in grades 7–12.

 Our program provides a broad biological background and biblical integration.

 The biology faculty members at Cedarville emphasize a core curriculum that provides a broad biological background for students that are balanced well with a liberal arts curriculum and Cedarville’s Bible minor.
 Our biology faculty members are distinctive in their commitment to biblical integration in the sciences.
-Students will tailor their major based upon their professional interests and goals by working with their biology faculty academic adviser.
+Students will tailor their major based upon their professional interests and goals by working with their biology faculty academic advisor.

 What will I learn?